 A key feature of the plan is a 100-foot-wide greenway that links open spaces, facilitating wildlife movement and providing trail corridors.
 These greenways will serve as primary routes for pedestrians and cyclists as well as habitat corridors.
 Ultimately, the project will create a connected network of stormwater treatment open spaces and natural resources that support people, wildlife, and efficient, low-maintenance stormwater treatment.

 Following the completion of its 2022 Wildlife Corridors Action Plan, which identifies projects for reducing wildlife-vehicle collisions, the New Mexico Department of Transportation (NMDOT) proceeded to plan and design the state’s first wildlife overpass over U.S. Highway 550, north of the village of Cuba.
-As part of ongoing cultural resources support for the agency, Barr was tasked with completing a Phase I cultural resource survey to identify and evaluate potential impacts to cultural resources within the project area.
+As part of ongoing cultural resources support for the agency, Barr was tasked with completing a Phase I cultural resources survey to identify and evaluate potential impacts to cultural resources within the project area.

 Barr’s cultural resources team conducted a survey of an 8.1-mile segment of U.S. Highway 550 that provided up-to-date information on 21 previously recorded archaeological sites and four previously recorded historic cultural properties.
 We also discovered and recorded two new archaeological sites.